Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Let’s see how BigCommerce, Shift4Shop and Shopify stack up for free and paid themes.

-Since picking a winner depends on your personal preferences, it’s a good idea to check out the platforms’ theme pages for yourself.
+Since picking a number one depends on your personal preferences, check out the platforms’ theme pages for yourself.

 BigCommerce offers 12 free themes that include: